wg21908/kernel-newbie/learning_journey_02/PRACTICE_RUN_2.md

   - `console=ttyS0` sends boot output to the serial console
   - `nokaslr` disables kernel address randomization so addresses line up with debug symbols

+- `-drive file=practicerun2.qcow2,if=virtio,format=qcow2`
+  This attaches the disk image practicerun2.qcow2 to the VM as a VirtIO virtual disk, using the qcow2 disk
+  - `file=practicerun2.qcow2` Disk image file used as the VM disk
+  - `if=virtio` Virtual disk interface type presented to the guest
+  - `format=qcow2` Disk image format

 - `-initrd /boot/initramfs-$(uname -r).img`
   Supplies an initramfs.
   For an early learning run, using the host initramfs is often enough to get started.